cx-prog-lang/.github/features/func_in_struct.md

 }
 ```

-Combined with the [structure extension](../struct_ext.md) feature, this can implement dynamic dispatch (a.k.a., subtype polymorphism).

 ## Caveat

  - As heap-allocated objects are left uninitialized after allocation (irrespective of the existence of default values), function members are also left **uninitialized** in them.
 To initialize function members, heap-allocated objects should be explicitly initialized with `default(<data_type>)` or any compound literals of the corresponding struct type.
 In the following example, the function member `identify` of the variables `test1`, `test2`, and `test3` is correctly initialized, while that of `test4` is not.